impress-org/support-manual/documentation/management.md

 ## Reporting on Your Tasks

 All Give-Docs Github activity is sent directly to our team Slack channel (#documentation).
-Therefore, communicating what you have worked on is best done on the Github issue itself -- this prevents duplicate work of reporting additionally in Slack.
+Therefore, communicating what you have worked on is best done on the Github issue itself, preventing duplicate work of reporting additionally in Slack.

 It is best to comment on whatever issue you work on daily.
 This helps Support Leadership be informed of the work you have done regardless of whether there something to show for it yet or not.
-Some docs issues might require research or gaining new experience with an add-on or feature you are not very familiar with.
+Some docs issues might require research or gaining new experience with an add-on or feature.

 If you do not have any documentation issues assigned to you, that is a good time to: